Superphysics Superphysics

 The nerve cells are active and work directly in the conscious (jágrata), subconscious (svapna) and unconscious (suśupta) states of mind, although the Sanskrit and English terms for these three states are not exactly synonymous.

-When the nerves do not work properly, sometimes people experience a condition which may be described as feeling unnerved.
+When the nerves do not work properly, people get a feeling of being unnerved.

 The Chakras